 - Out-of-network fees: MA plans may have smaller provider networks than Original Medicare, meaning you have fewer choices when it comes to seeing in-network doctors.
 If you do have to see a doctor out of network, you pay a set out-of-network fee for each visit.

 - Out-of-pocket maximum: This is the maximum amount you can pay each year before your insurance covers any remaining costs.
-For MA plans, the out-of-pocket maximum is $7,550 in 2022 and will be $8,300 in 2023, but insurance providers can set lower amounts.
+For MA plans, the out-of-pocket maximum is $8,300 in 2023 ($8,850 in 2024), but insurance providers can set lower amounts.
 For a zero-premium plan, expect the out-of-pocket maximum to be close to the federal limit.

 Can Medicare Advantage Save You Money?